DavidAppleyard.com

 If you are respectful of someone then your words and manner reflect your good opinion of their ideas or character.

-review + revue (1) The New York Times gave the new show a positive review.
+review + revue (1) The New York Times gave the new Broadway musical a positive review.

 (2) It seems unlikely the U.S. will review its policy toward Cuba.